 If a vaccine meets the FDA's safety and effectiveness standards, the FDA can make the vaccines available for use in the U.S. by traditional licensure or emergency use authorization.

-After the FDA makes its determination, a second independent advisory body of outside immunization experts, the US Advisory Committee on Immunization Practices, will review the vaccine's safety and effectiveness data and make recommendations to the CDC with guidance for healthcare providers and the public about the use of the vaccine.
+After the FDA makes its determination, a second independent advisory body of immunization experts, the Advisory Committee on Immunization Practices (ACIP), will review the vaccine's safety and effectiveness data.
+They will make recommendations to the CDC with guidance for healthcare providers and the public about the use of the vaccine.

 Only individuals who are licensed and trained to administer vaccines will be able to provide vaccination.
 Once the vaccine is more widely available to the general public, many different types of healthcare providers will provide vaccine in order to make the vaccine accessible for all who are interested in receiving it.
 These providers may administer vaccine both in clinics and hospitals and at more mobile or pop-up events in the community.

 - A safe and effective vaccine against COVID-19 is a major break-through.
 But vaccine alone won't end the pandemic right away.